martinbarge/martin-barge/conferences.md

 ---

+- 2023: **ChatGPT: Threat or Opportunity?
+How should we respond?** <br>Language Centre Learning & Teaching Conference 2023, Queen Mary University of London.

 - 2018: **Does technology serve to liberate EAP practitioners, or enslave us?** <br>Martin Barge.
 Language Centre 5th CPD Conference 2018, Queen Mary University of London.

 - 2015: **Setting a Precedent with Open Resources Development in English for Specific Academic Purposes.** <br>Alannah Fitzgerald, Martin Barge, Saima Sherazi & William Tweddle.
 BALEAP Biennial Conference, University of Leicester.